sakai-mirror/sakai/docs/readme_2-1-0.txt

    3. Perform appropriate Post-Installation Configuration of the application.
    4. Carry out the steps for Database Configuration.

 The Demo and Binary Installations can freely skip most of these phases, with exceptions noted above.
-To view detailed breakdowns of these phases please refer to the Installation Guide.
+To view detailed breakdowns of these phases please refer to the Installation Guide online at http://cvs.sakaiproject.org/release/2.1.0/InstallGuide.html (or in docs/releaseweb/InstallGuide.html in the source archive or on subversion).

 2. SAKAI DOCUMENTATION

 Sakai documentation comes in many forms.
-The first and primary set of documentation is what's found here in the docs folder of the release:
+The first and primary set of documentation is what's found here in the docs folder (the demo and binary archives may not include all of these, but you can find them in subversion at https://source.sakaiproject.org/svn/trunk/sakai/docs/):

-* architecture folder - this holds much of the deeper, and more exhaustive documentation of Sakai's internals and configurations.
+* architecture - this holds much of the deeper, and more exhaustive documentation of Sakai's internals and configurations.
 Turn to these docs when you have a working Sakai installation and want to learn more.
-* Install Guide - speaks for itself.
+* install - speaks for itself.
 * upgrading - notes on upgrade procedures and sql scripts will be stored here when a new release warrants it.
 * provisional - introductory notes explaining how to enable provisional tools, and what their basic functions are (see the provisional tool section below).